humdrum-tools/humdrum-documentation/guide/ch01/index.md

 Humdrum is a general-purpose software system intended to assist music researchers.
-Humdrum\'s capabilities are quite broad, so it is difficult to describe concisely what it can do.
-This chapter provides a brief tour through Humdrum: the goal is to give you a quick glimpse of Humdrum\'s capabilities and to help sketch some of the big picture.
-Don\'t worry if you don\'t understand everything in this chapter.
+Humdrum's capabilities are quite broad, so it is difficult to describe concisely what it can do.
+This chapter provides a brief tour through Humdrum: the goal is to give you a quick glimpse of Humdrum's capabilities and to help sketch some of the big picture.
+Don't worry if you don't understand everything in this chapter.
 All of the topics mentioned here will be covered more thoroughly in later chapters.